Seed Compost (Yes) Vs Tissue Paper (No)

-Where legal, to germinate a cannabis seed:
+Where legal, if you’d prefer to germinate – not kill – your cannabis seed:

-3. Add warmth (e.g., under a grow light) and water.
+3. Add lots of warmth (e.g., under a grow light at +25 °C) and carefully water

 The standard Seed Compost formula for sowing any type of seed is John Innes Seed Compost.
 John Innes is not a brand but a range of composts developed at the John Innes Institute.